 A complete list of improvements following the UNFCCC review process is reported in Annex 12.
+In 2017, there was no review for the Italian inventory.

 Improvements regarded the completeness and transparency of the information reported in the NIR.

+Most of the recommendations were addressed in the 2017 submission.
 More information on the trend emissions has been provided in the energy sector as some improvements in emission estimates for aviation and of reporting for lubricants, more information on methodology used to estimate emissions for industrial processes (especially for F-gases estimations) and updated estimates for CO_2 from solvent use, agriculture sector (manure management and lime application) and LULUCF has been added and the description of country specific methods and the rationale behind the choice of emission factors, activity data and other related parameters for different sector has been better detailed.
 For the waste sector emission estimates have been updated for landfills and compost production categories.